If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Don’t — Don’t go.’
 Katie’s whisper tickled his lips.
 ‘Don’t leave me.’

 Harry winced at the stab of guilt.
 ‘I can’t stay, Katie.’
 He gestured at the bodies on the floor.
 ‘You’re safe now.
 And I need to get back to Fleur.’

-She stiffened, then slumped her head against his collarbone.
+She stiffened, slumping to rest her forehead against his collarbone.
 ‘Of course you do.
 She’s probably worried, isn’t she?’
 Katie slipped back out of his embrace.
 ‘Be careful, Harry.
 I lo — I look forward to seeing you soon.’